 Note: Applications received after this date are welcome and will be processed on a space-available basis.
-However, all application materials must be received not later than mid-January for full consideration.
+However, all application materials must be received not later than early January for full consideration.

 Three letters of recommendation are required and should be uploaded to the USC CAS application.
 A minimum of two letters must be submitted by academic references.
 One letter of recommendation can be submitted by any other professional who is familiar with your capabilities and achievements.
 If you are unable to upload to the CAS application, letters may also be sent directly to the Division at the following address: